WordPress/gutenberg/packages/dataviews/README.md

 ```

 -   `id`: identifier for the field.
 Unique.
+-   `type`: the type of the field.
+Used to render the field and generate the proper filters.
+See "Field types".
 -   `header`: the field's name to be shown in the UI.
 -   `getValue`: function that returns the value of the field.
--   `render`: function that renders the field.
+-   `formats`: a list of modifications to the default render provided for the field.
+See "Format".
 -   `elements`: the set of valid values for the field's value.
--   `type`: the type of the field.
-Used to generate the proper filters.
-Only `enumeration` available at the moment.
-See "Field types".
 -   `enableSorting`: whether the data can be sorted by the given field.
 True by default.
 -   `enableHiding`: whether the field can be hidden.
 True by default.
 -   `filterBy`: configuration for the filters.